 More than 12,000 customers -- including FORTUNE 100 clients, federal agencies, and educational institutions -- use Information Builders' software and services to collect and analyze business data, aiding customers, employees, managers, and trading partners in the decision-making process.

-IBI has taken steps to expand its global presence over the years.
-In 2013 it opened a new European headquarters located in Amsterdam.
+In 2013 IBI opened a new European headquarters located in Amsterdam.
 The company intends to use the new office as a springboard for further growth across Europe.
 The company in 2012 established a subsidiary in Singapore to serve Southeast Asian customers and partners, specifically those in India, Indonesia, Malaysia, and Singapore.
 It also expanded its presence in South Africa by opening a headquarters office to serve the greater African continent.
 IBI is looking to capitalize on the need for new technologies in developing economies.